wp-plugins/newstatpress/readme.txt

 = 0.1.9 =

 * make all reports in details to have the number of entries you want
-* Add [NewStatPress: xxx] experimantal function for having report into wordpress page
+* Add [NewStatPress: xxx] experimental function for having report into wordpress page
 * Add %totalpageviews% - total pages view

 = 0.2.0 =